Are you looking for a London Portrait Photographer to create some up to date photos for a website, social media presence or publication?

-London Portrait Photos
+London Portrait Photography

-My Approach To Portrait Photography
+My Portrait Photography Technique

-Due to my knowledge and experience I use lighting which will make my subject look as good as possible.
-Every face reacts differently to light, and now that I’ve taken photos of every type of face I can quite quickly apply several lighting techniques that will work for an individual.
-As well as lighting it’s also about posing and using flattering angles to show the subject at their best.
+Due to my knowledge and experience I can use lighting which will make you look as good as possible.
+Every face reacts differently to light, and due to the fact that I’ve taken photos of every type of face I can quite quickly apply several lighting techniques that will work for you.
+Similarly, posing and using flattering angles will help make you look your best.

-So far I have failed only once to produce photos that my client was happy with, if you come into the studio I’ll tell you about it.
+So far I have failed only once to produce photos that my client was happy with, if you come into the studio maybe I’ll tell you about it.

 Portrait Photography Tips

 If you’re working with a photographer in London to create your portrait, here are some tips so to follow so your session is as successful as possible: